 For a wrong word, write the correct one on Your Answer Sheet.

-For a missing word, write the missing word with a "," sign before it on Your Answer Sheet.
+For a missing word, write the missing word with a "," sign before it on Your Answer write the unnecessary word with a deleting line on it on Your Answer Sheet.